MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 | Local | Local is the default, supported by all products (including R Client), on all platforms.
 Script execution runs on local interpreters and uses local machine resources. |
 | Remote | Remote is a server-only feature, available for selected data platforms: Spark over HDFS, Hadoop MapReduce, SQL Server.
 The remote system must have Machine Learning Server installed on it.

 Many analytical functions can execute in parallel.
+On a multi-core computer, a number of **revoscalepy** and **RevoScaleR** functions run multi-threaded.
 On distributed platforms like Hadoop, **revoscalepy** and **RevoScaleR** can distribute workload execution to all available cores and nodes.
 This capability translates into high-performance computing for predictive and statistical analysis of big data, enabled when you set a remote compute context to your Hadoop cluster.

 > [!Tip]
 > If your objective is simply to use two or more Machine Learning Server instances interchangeably, or to shift execution from R Client to a more powerful Machine Learning Server on Windows or Linux, consider [remote execution](how-to-execute-code-remotely.md).
 Remote execution is data platform and library agnostic.
 From a local R session, you can switch to a remote R session and call functions from any library, including base R and third-party vendors.

 ## revoscalepy compute context and data sources

-Support for data sources can vary depending on the compute context.
+Remote computing is available for specific data sources on selected platforms.
+The following tables document the supported combinations.

 ### Compute contexts